Nianago06/Yeo-Language/README.md

 To maintain a functional language system with an extremely small number of roots, Yeo-Language is built upon an underlying fictional worldview and religious framework.
 However, these elements are never directly expressed within the language; they serve solely as conceptual foundations for word formation and semantic domains of the roots.

+---

-Features
+## Features

-The most notable feature of Yeo-Language is that its fundamental vocabulary (root lexemes) is limited to only ten items.
+The most notable feature of Yeo-Language is that its **fundamental vocabulary (root lexemes) is limited to only ten items**.
 This design originated from the creator’s question regarding Toki Pona—the world’s most minimal constructed language—specifically why “lizard” and “insect” exist as separate words.

-In Japanese and Classical Chinese, the character 蟲 historically unified such creatures under a single concept.
+In Japanese and Classical Chinese, the character **蟲** historically unified such creatures under a single concept.
 This insight led to the initiation of the Yeo-Language project.

 The language is created with the following purposes: